What are Experts on Camera?

 Increasingly high-profile cyber-attacks are crippling government agencies, hospitals, universities, and critical infrastructure, with the goal of extracting a ransom.

 SciLine interviewed: Dr. Josephine Wolff, an associate professor of cybersecurity policy at The Fletcher School of Tufts University, and authored the book “You’ll See This Message When It Is Too Late: The Legal and Economic Aftermath of Cybersecurity Breaches.”
-She discussed topics including: which systems are most vulnerable to ransomware attacks; the risks of these types of attacks to the public; what is being done to prevent them, and whether it is it enough; and what more could or should be done to safeguard vulnerable targets.
+See the footage and transcript from the interview below, or select ‘Contents’ on the left to skip to specific questions.

 Interview with SciLine